renz45/table_me/README.markdown

 ## Things to add
 * I would like some sort of scope sorting built in.
 * More advanced filtering other then just search fields.
 Multiple filters at one time.
 * Ajax filters instead of having to reload the page.
-The url will still need to be modified so state can be preserved if the url is copy and pasted.
+The url will still need to be modified so state can be preserved if the url is copy and pasted.git